Mathematics

 • Children show a high level of pride in the presentation and understanding of the work

-If you would like any extra informaton or guidance, please follow the link to the parent White Rose Maths page: https://whiterosemaths.com/advice-and-guidance#start
+For any extra informaton or guidance about White Rose Maths, please follow the link to the parent White Rose Maths page: https://whiterosemaths.com/advice-and-guidance#start

 Specific strategies in the Maths lesson, used to support SEND learners are: